Virtual Apple Tasting Event

 Hi Kat!
 Can you tell us a bit about yourself?

 I grew up just outside Six Nations of the Grand River on a flower farm that my grandfather started.
 I ran away from country life in 2005 to live my big city dreams in Toronto where I spent a decade choosing capitalism.
 After some personal upheaval five years ago, I started looking critically at my life for the people and actions and things that brought me the most joy.
-I ended up learning that while ‘things’ couldn’t make me happy, leaning into my roots to protect and champion the earth while making things for others
+I ended up learning that while ‘things’ couldn’t make me happy, leaning into my roots to protect and champion the earth while making things for others could.

 How did you get started with NFFTT?